-The setting of longitudinal data with time-varying exposures or treatments has been studied intensively by James Robins and collaborators \citep{Daniel2013, Naimi2017, Hernan2020}.
-They invented the so-called g-methods to draw marginal causal inference under the assumption of no unmeasured confounding, but they have also used these methods to estimate conditional average treatment effects (CATE) in subpopulations to address potential effect heterogeneity \citep{Robins2008, Murphy2003}.
-However, estimation of CATEs does not result in estimation of ICEs when each individual in the subpopulation has its own unique causal effect that can still significantly deviate from the CATE.
-Thus before we can study ICEs in general, it is necessary to quantify the \textit{individual-specific effect modification}.
+The setting of longitudinal data with time-varying exposures or treatments has been studied intensively by James Robins and collaborators \citep[Part~III]{Hernan2019}.
+They invented the so-called g-methods to make valid marginal causal inferences under the assumption of no direct unmeasured confounding.
+These methods have also been used to estimate conditional average treatment effects (CATE) in subpopulations to address potential effect heterogeneity \citep{Murphy2003, Robins2008}.
+However, the estimation of CATEs does not result in the estimation of ICEs when each individual in the subpopulation has its unique causal effect that can still significantly deviate from the CATE.
+Thus before we can study ICEs in general, it is necessary to quantify the individual-specific effect modification.

-In the field of Psychology, it has been suggested to model this individual-specific effect modification using latent variables for designs in which individuals are measured before and after exposure \citep{Steyer2005}.
+In the field of psychology, it has been suggested to model this individual-specific effect modification using latent variables for designs in which individuals are measured before and after exposure \citep{Steyer2005}.
 As a result, the authors claim that ICEs can be estimated in the same way as factor scores can be estimated in factor analysis models.
-However, precise mathematical proofs were lacking and they did not consider more general repeated measurements designs, such that their idea of modelling ICEs has not received much attention in other fields of causal research.
-Therefore, we will introduce a general probabilistic framework in which the ICE is defined in terms of latent random individual-specific effect modifiers, which we will refer to as \textit{receptiveness factors}.
-In this framework, the longitudinal cause-effect relations are first parameterized with a high-level structural causal model (SCM), as it is currently done in causal literature \citep{Peters2017}.
-Subsequently, these relations are reparametrized by including details on measured and unmeasured effect modification at an individual level.
-Finally, causal effect measures, including the ICE, are defined in terms of the detailed SCM.
-This new framework is illustrated with examples in which the data-generating process can be described by mixed models, also known as multilevel models.
+However, precise mathematical proofs were lacking, and they did not consider more general designs with repeated measurements, so their idea of modelling ICEs has not received much attention in other fields of causal research.
+Therefore, we will introduce a general probabilistic framework in which the ICE is defined in terms of latent random individual-specific effect modifiers, which we will refer to as receptiveness factors.
+In this framework, the longitudinal cause-effect relations for the potential outcomes are first parameterized with a high-level structural causal model (SCM).
+SCMs are more commonly used the causality literature, but to model the cause-effect relations resulting in the observations \citep{Peters2017}.
+Subsequently, these relations are reparameterized by including details on measured and unmeasured effect modification at an individual level.
+Causal effect measures, including the ICE, are defined in terms of the SCM.
+This new framework is illustrated with an example in which a mixed (i.e.~multilevel) model describes the data-generating process.